garyshincc/owl-eval/eval/frontend/README.md

-# OWL Evaluation Frontend
+# OWL Frontend - Next.js Evaluation Platform

-Next.js-based frontend for the OWL human evaluation platform with Stack Auth authentication and PostgreSQL database.
+The frontend component of the OWL Human Evaluation Framework, built with Next.js 14 to provide a modern, performant, and scalable web interface for conducting human evaluations of diffusion world models.

+## Overview

+This Next.js application serves as both the frontend interface and backend API for the evaluation platform.
+It provides a complete solution for conducting rigorous human evaluations of AI-generated videos with modern web technologies.

-## Features
+## Key Features

-- Side-by-side video comparison interface
+- **Synchronized Video Comparison**: Frame-perfect dual video playback with intuitive controls
-- Four-dimension evaluation system
+- **Multi-dimensional Evaluation**: Research-validated four-dimension rating system
-- Real-time progress tracking
+- **Real-time Analytics**: Live progress tracking with statistical visualizations
-- **Password-protected admin dashboard** with Stack Auth
+- **Stack Auth Integration**: Password-protected admin dashboard with role-based access
-- **Prolific participant tracking** with database persistence
+- **Prolific Support**: Complete participant tracking and study management
-- **Experiment management** with PostgreSQL + Prisma
+- **Database-driven**: PostgreSQL + Prisma for reliable data persistence
-- Sign-in only authentication (no public sign-up)
+- **Modern Architecture**: Next.js 14 with App Router and TypeScript

 ## Prerequisites